 While some divorces may proceed amicably, many unrepresented clients may nonetheless find themselves at the risk of being taken advantage of.
 Working with a qualified attorney will make your rights the top priority throughout your divorce.

 It’s very common in divorces for one spouse—often the high-earner—to try to shield assets from their partner.
 This is particularly common among couples where one member serves as a stay-at-home parent or spouse, caring for the home and family instead of going to work.

 Work with an attorney who can identify when your spouse is trying to prevent you from accessing the assets that are due during the divorce.

-If you’re intimidated by the potential cost of a dissolution, contact us for a free consultation.
-We’ll sit down with you and discuss your assets, concerns, and what’s necessary to file for divorce.
-We are happy to accommodate clients in billing arrangements, and in many cases, legal fees may be incorporated into the terms of a settlement.
 Your attorney can help you design a plan for moving forward, and help ensure the divorce process is as quick, efficient, and fair as possible.
 Divorce is hard enough without having to worry about whether or not your rights are being taken into consideration.
-An attorney you trust can often make the difference.
-If you’re involved in a divorce, contact us at (727) 269-5300 as soon as possible.